Wandalen/wCopyable/README.md

 # wCopyable

 Copyable mixin.
-Makes any class able to be copied/cloned.
+Makes objects of a class able to be copied/cloned.

 ### Try out
 ```